 A concrete roadmap for financing municipal heat networks

-As a specialist in infrastructure for new energy, Firan works closely with local governments and other parties in the heat-chain on the development, implementation, financing and the operation of heat networks and other sustainable concepts.
-In doing so, it considers all the technical, legal, organisational, and financial aspects of heat networks, including issues concerning state support.
+As experts in infrastructure for sustainable energy, Firan works closely with local governments and other partners in the heat-chain on the development, implementation, financing and the operation of heat networks and other sustainable concepts.
+In doing so, it considers all the technical, legal, organisational, and financial aspects of heat networks, including issues concerning state aid.
 Firan was looking for a way to combine their expertise and experience for the benefit of local governments who want to get started with sustainable heat networks.
 With the aim of driving the energy transition forward.

-The solution: a roadmap showing routes to permissible state aid
+The solution: a roadmap showing routes to allowed state aid

-ffiqs has helped Firan to write a white paper.
+ffiqs supported Firan by writing a white paper.
 This white paper contains an overview of the issues related to current laws and regulations.
-In two steps, municipalities (and other local authorities such as provinces) are given insights and tools to assess whether a concrete situation would constitute permissible state aid.
+In two steps, municipalities (and other local authorities such as provinces) are given insights and tools to assess whether a specific situation would allow for state aid.
 A proper awareness of the relevant rules at an early stage in the development process for a new heat network, reduces the legal and financial risks.
-This increases the chances of success for innovative projects in the field of sustainable heat.
+This increases the chances of success for innovative sustainable heat projects.

 During the heat weeks of the National Heat Congress 2020, Firan and ffiqs explained the issue of state aid, the four possible roles of a municipality in the local heat chain, and practical steps for contributing to heat networks in accordance with the rules.
 In addition, we gave concrete tips for municipal practice.
 Firan has compiled all these tips, with the help of ffiqs, into an informative white paper.
 It contains a practical step-by-step plan with an overview of the relevant rules, points for attention and exemptions for municipalities and local authorities.